 If a welder fails any test they can retest at any time.
 It is best to discuss retesting with the AWS Accredited Test Facility representative, who will be able to assist in scheduling a new test date.

 Your certification remains valid as long as you submit your certification maintenance forms every six months as required by the Code of Acceptance that governed your test.
-As long as you can verify (have your employer sign the form) that you are still performing the same welding as you originally tested for, your certification remains in effect.
-But remember, you must send in your certification maintenance form.
+As long as you can have it verified on the maintenance form that you are still performing the same welding as you originally tested for, your certification remains in effect.

 There is no recertification for the Certified Welder, only renewal maintenance of the certifications held.